badlogic/heissepreise/README.md

 Your site will now use the latest source code changes from this repository.
 It will be automatically updated and is usually live under `https://hotprices123.github.io` within 10-15 minutes.

-## Generating a self-contained executable

-Run the `package.sh`script in a Bash shell.
-It will generate a folder `dist/` with executable for Windows, Linux, and MacOS.
-Run the executable for your OS.

 ## Docker

-The project has a somewhat peculiar Docker Compose setup tailored to my infrastructure.
-All compose config files are in `docker/` including a simple Bash script to start and interact with the containers.
-This is the setup I use for both development and deployment.
+The project has a somewhat peculiar Docker Compose setup in `docker/` tailored to my infrastructure.
+You can entirely ignore it.

-For development, run `docker/control.sh startdev`.
-You can connect to both the NodeJS server and the client for debugging in Visual Studio code via the `client-server` launch configuration (found in `.vscode/launch.json`).

-For production, run `docker/control.sh start`.